betodealmeida/gardenlights/README.md

   - `server.pl` is a Mojolicious web app that displays two buttons, one for turning the lights on and the other for turning them off.

 Both programs need to be run as root, since they access `/dev/mem/`.
+In my case I simply added them to `/etc/rc.local` in my Raspberry pi:

+    /root/lights/lights.pl &
+    /usr/local/bin/hypnotoad /root/lights/server.pl &

-I used this simple circuit to connect a relay to the Raspberry pi, using a
+I used this simple circuit to drive the relay to the Raspberry pi:
-transistor:

 ![Circuit](http://www.reuk.co.uk/OtherImages/connect-raspberry-pi-to-a-relay.jpg)